Home » Recipes » Pickles & Jams » Homemade Applesauce

 If you have never tasted the extreme goodness of homemade applesauce, you’ve truly been missing out.
 How to make homemade applesauce?
 It’s easy!

-2. Combine all ingredients: Transfer the apple slices to a big pot, along with the water (or substitute fresh pressed apple cider for even more apple goodness!), a big squeeze of fresh lemon juice, sugar, and cinnamon.
+• Combine the ingredients.
+Transfer the apple slices to a big pot, along with the water (or substitute fresh apple cider for even more apple goodness!), a big squeeze of fresh lemon juice, sugar, and cinnamon.

 jar of easy applesauce recipe